jaxleyverse/jaxley/README.md

 plt.plot(v.T)  # Plot voltage trace.
 ```

+[Here](https://jaxleyverse.github.io/jaxley/dev/faq/question_03/) you can find an overview of what kinds of models can be implemented in `Jaxley`.
 If you want to learn more, we recommend you to check out our tutorials on how to:

 - [get started with `Jaxley`](https://jaxleyverse.github.io/jaxley/tutorial/01_morph_neurons/)
 - [simulate networks of neurons](https://jaxleyverse.github.io/jaxley/tutorial/02_small_network/)